Query Obfuscation Semantic Decomposition: Proof of Theorem 1

 In the general case of $l$-reconstructability, we will have a subset of $l \leq n$ related terms retrieving each document.
-The reconstructability given by \eqref{eq:rel-k} must be considered as a lower-bound for this general case because we will still be able to reconstruct the search results using $n \choose l$ subsets of $l$ related terms selected from a set of $n$ related terms.
+Exact analysis of this case is hard, and the reconstructability given by \eqref{eq:rel-k} must be considered as a lower-bound for this general case because we will still be able to reconstruct the search results using $n \choose l$ subsets of $l$ related terms selected from a set of $n$ related terms.
+Obfuscity can be arbitrarily increased without affecting the reconstructability by simply increasing the number of distractor terms.
+However, doing so would increase the burden on the search engine and is not recommended.
+In our experiments, we find that 20-40 distractor terms to be adequate to provide a good balance between obfuscity and efficiency.